Dartspacephysiker/e3doubt/README.rst

 Overview
 ========

-EISCAT_3D Uncertainty Estimation (E3Doubt)
+EISCAT_3D Uncertainty Estimation (e3doubt)

-E3Doubt is a tool for calculating an order-of-magnitude (hopefully!) estimate of the uncertainties in the plasma parameters measured using the incoherent scatter radar technique with different beam configurations and radar system parameters.
+e3doubt is a tool for calculating an order-of-magnitude (hopefully!) estimate of the uncertainties in the plasma parameters measured using the incoherent scatter radar technique with different beam configurations and radar system parameters.
 It is designed with EISCAT_3D in mind, but is readily adaptable to other radar configurations.

-We recommend using the examples to learn how to use E3Doubt.
+We recommend using the python scripts in the `examples` folder to learn how to use e3doubt.

 Prerequisites
 =======

+- python >= 3.10
 - git >= 2.13
 - R >= 3.4
 - CMake >= 3(?)
 (Tested with CMake 3.22.0)

+If you have a mac with brew installed, R installation should be as simple as `brew install r`

+CMake is installable with anaconda: `conda install -c anaconda cmake` as of November 2023.

 Install
 =======